Suvendu Adhikari: Corruption

+Chit fund scandal

-Adhikari has been pursuing investigations into West Bengal's chit fund scandals, alleging the involvement of the Trinamool Congress (TMC) leadership and the state administration.
-In July 2023, he publicly offered to supply the Central Bureau of Investigation (CBI) with evidence concerning Chief Minister Mamata Banerjee's involvement in the Sarada scam, while simultaneously criticising the agency's hesitation in interrogating high-ranking officials.
-Earlier, in March 2023, he wrote to Prime Minister Narendra Modi questioning the CBI's reluctance to take action against high-placed individuals accused in the decade-old Sarada case, and called for decisive steps to dismantle state-level protection rackets.
-In a separate letter to the CBI Director that same month, he highlighted delays in the investigation of multiple chit fund operations, alleging that the accused, including TMC personalities, had influenced the probe even from custody.
+Adhikari has spoken extensively about West Bengal's chit fund scandals, alleging the involvement of the Trinamool Congress leadership and the state administration.
+In July 2023, he publicly offered to supply the Central Bureau of Investigation (CBI) with evidence concerning Chief Minister Mamata Banerjee's alleged involvement in the Saradha Group financial scandal, while accusing the agency of hesitancy in interrogating high-ranking officials.
+Earlier, in March 2023, he wrote to Prime Minister Narendra Modi, questioning the CBI's reluctance to take action against high-placed individuals accused in the decade-old Sarada case, and called for decisive steps to dismantle state-level protection rackets.
+In a separate letter to the CBI Director that same month, he highlighted delays in the investigation of multiple chit fund operations, alleging that Kunal Ghosh, a TMC politician, had influenced the probe even from custody.